Model locks in 49ers vs. Giants picks, score prediction, SGP for NFL Week 9

-49ers vs. Giants: Where to watch NFL Week 9, score prediction, betting odds, promos, SGP picks
+Giants vs. 49ers: Where to watch NFL Week 9, score prediction, betting odds, promos, SGP picks

 How to bet Giants vs. 49ers in the NFL Week 9 matchup on CBS and Paramount+